lexiolvsu/SparklecareNotifier/README.md

 # SparklecareNotifier
-Notifies you everytime a new Sparklecare update/volumr is available Please install Python and execute the `pip install requests beautifulsoup4 win10toast` command before running.
+Notifies you everytime a new Sparklecare update/volume is available.

+Please install Python and execute the `pip install requests beautifulsoup4 win10toast` command before running.